 - 2.18 Starfield COEX Mall, Gangnam

-- 2.19 Additional Information on Shopping in Seoul
+- 3 Additional information on shopping in Seoul

 Shopping in Seoul

-If you’re headed to Korea for the first time then I’m sure that you’re brimming with anticipation to go shopping in Seoul and get your hands on some Korean beauty products and some super cutesy Hallyu outfits that would put your favourite KPop idols to shame.
+If you’re headed to Korea for the first time then I’m sure that you’re brimming with anticipation to go shopping in Seoul.
+Not to mention, the opportunity to get your hands on some Korean beauty products and some super cutesy Hallyu outfits that would put your favourite KPop idols to shame.

-Where do you go for shopping in Seoul?
-More than likely you will jump straight on the subway to Myeongdong, since it’s in all the guidebooks and has been Instagrammed to death.
+Where do you go shopping in Seoul?
+More than likely you will jump straight on the subway to Myeongdong.
+After all, it’s in all the guidebooks and has been Instagrammed to death.